mvolkmann/blog/src/prolog.md

 {% aTargetBlank "https://www.swi-prolog.org", "SWI-Prolog" %}
 is implemented in C (48%) and Prolog (39%).

-SWI-Prolog adds features beyond the ISO standard that some find questionable.
+SWI-Prolog adds features beyond the ISO standard, some of which contradict the standard, making it non-conforming.
 One example is the addition of a string type.
 Many dedicated predicates are needed to operate on these strings rather than using list predicates.
+Another example is the addition of a custom dict type.
 It is very easy to write code that runs in SWI-Prolog, but does not run in other Prolog implementations.
 For a detailed take on this issue, see {% aTargetBlank